energyandcleanair/creaemission/DEPLOY.md

 # Deploying CREA Emission Portal to Google Cloud Run

-This guide walks you through deploying the CREA Emission Portal Shiny app to Google Cloud Run using the Google Cloud CLI.
+This guide walks you through deploying the CREA Emission Portal (Shiny app + TiTiler server) to Google Cloud Run as a single service using the Google Cloud CLI.

 ## Environment Variables